SFDO-Tooling/CumulusCI/docs/data.md

-Projects that require this type of conditional behavior can build their datasets in an org that contains managed package B, capture it, and then load it safely in orgs that both do and do not contain B. However, it\'s important to always capture from an org with B present, or B data will not be preserved in the dataset.
+Projects that require this type of conditional behavior can build their datasets in an org that contains managed package B, capture it, and then load it safely in orgs that both do and do not contain B. However, it's important to always capture from an org with B present, or B data will not be preserved in the dataset.

 ## Custom Settings

-Datasets don\'t support Custom Settings.
+Datasets don't support Custom Settings.
 However, a separate task is supplied to deploy Custom Settings (both list and hierarchy) into an
 org: `load_custom_settings`.
 The data for this task is defined in a YAML text file